 As fans awaited news on Hamlin’s condition, donations poured in to a GoFundMe fundraiser he started in 2020 to raise money to purchase toys for children, writing at the time, “As I embark on my journey to the NFL, I will never forget where I come from and I am committed to using my platform to positively impact the community that raised me.
 I created The Chasing M’s Foundation as a vehicle that will allow me to deliver that impact.”

 The fundraiser topped $74,000 just one hour after Hamlin’s collapse and quickly grew to $2,033,270 just before 1 a.m.
 ET Tuesday, then soared to more than $3 million just an hour and twenty minutes later with more than 119,000 donations.

 “Following his injury on the field tonight, fans across the country are showing their support for him and his family by donating to his fundraiser,” GoFundMe tweeted Monday night.

 Bills fans – nicknamed the Bills Mafia – are known for having a charitable heart.
 In 2021, they celebrated their victory over the Baltimore Ravens by donating money to the favorite charity of Ravens quarterback Lamar Jackson, who the team lost in the third quarter due to concussion protocol.

-And in the 2020 season, Bills fans donated money to a children’s hospital after Bills quarterback Josh Allen’s grandmother died, according to ESPN.
+And in the 2020 season, Bills fans donated more than a million dollars to a children’s hospital after Bills quarterback Josh Allen’s grandmother died, the team said.

 Bills fans charitable spirit seems to mirror Hamlin’s.
 CNN affiliate WKBW caught up with the NFL player just last month at his toy drive event in Buffalo, where he signed autographs for children.